-At Sachsenhausen, Kulisiewicz became something of a "camp troubadour"— a poet, player, and songwriter.
-He favoured broadsides—songs of attack whose aggressive language and macabre imagery mirrored his grotesque circumstances.
+At Sachsenhausen, Kulisiewicz became something of a 'camp troubadour'— a poet, player, and songwriter.
+He favoured broadsides — songs of attack whose aggressive language and macabre imagery mirrored his grotesque circumstances.
 But his repertoire also included ballads that often evoked his native Poland with nostalgia and patriotic zeal.
-He cast himself as a fortune-teller, a mystic, and prophesied outcomes of love and war for his Nazi oppressors.
-His audacity earned him the Polish nickname Kiciu bimbuś, “the devil-may-care-tomcat,” which alluded to both his fearlessness and his customary singing.
+He cast himself as a fortune-teller and a mystic, and prophesied outcomes of love and war for his Nazi oppressors.
+His audacity earned him the Polish nickname Kiciu bimbuś, 'the devil-may-care-tomcat', which alluded to both his fearlessness and his customary singing.
 His songs, performed at secret gatherings, helped inmates cope with their hunger and despair, raised morale, and sustained hope of survival.
 Beyond this spiritual and psychological importance, Kulisiewicz also considered the camp song to be a form of documentation.
-“In the camp,' he wrote, 'I tried under all circumstances to create verses that would serve as direct poetical reportage.
+'In the camp,' he wrote, 'I tried under all circumstances to create verses that would serve as direct poetical reportage.
 I used my memory as a living archive.
 Friends came to me and dictated their songs.'

-Perhaps his transforming experience in the camp had been his encounter with the Polish-born Jewish choir director Rosebery d’Arguto.
-Profoundly impressed after hearing a clandestine performance of D’Arguto’s “Jüdischer Todessang” (a parody of an old Yiddish counting song), Kulisiewicz pledged he would remember the work and sing it should he himself survive.
+Perhaps his transformative experience in the camp had been his encounter with the Polish-born Jewish choir director Rosebery d’Arguto.
+Profoundly impressed after hearing a clandestine performance of D’Arguto’s 'Jüdischer Todessang' (a parody of an old Yiddish counting song), Kulisiewicz pledged that he would remember the work and sing it should he himself survive.

 Kulisiewicz worked tirelessly to publish a monumental study of the cultural life of the camps, one that would address the vital role music played as a means of survival for many prisoners.
 He did not, however, complete this massive project by the time of his death in 1982.
-Kulisiewicz's near-finished 3,000-page typescript of song texts, musical notation and extensive annotations—the product of twenty years of painstaking research—is now a part of the Archives of the United States Holocaust Memorial Museum in Washington, D.C.
+Kulisiewicz's near-finished 3,000-page typescript of song texts, musical notation and extensive annotations — the product of twenty years of painstaking research — is now a part of the Archives of the United States Holocaust Memorial Museum in Washington, D.C.
 The supporting materials for this typescript make the Kulisiewicz Collection encyclopaedic in scope.
-Fifty-five feet of archival materials consisting of annotated song texts, music notation for vocal and instrumental works, poetry, original artwork, photographic material, scripts for puppet plays, musical diaries, and correspondence with survivors, it also includes cassette and reel-to-reel tape recordings of interviews with former prisoners concerning music in the camps, as well as songs performed by survivors who either composed these musical creations or sang them during imprisonment.
-Some 500 songs that represent the musical activity of thirty-six different camps can be found in the Collection.
-This uniquely valuable source documenting music-cultural activities among prisoners today still remains little known to the scholarly community.
+Fifty-five feet of archival materials consisting of annotated song texts, music notation for vocal and instrumental works, poetry, original artwork, photographic material, scripts for puppet plays, musical diaries and correspondence with survivors, it also includes cassette and reel-to-reel tape recordings of interviews with former prisoners concerning music in the camps, as well as songs performed by survivors who either composed these musical creations or sang them during imprisonment.
+Some 500 songs that represent the musical activity of 36 different camps can be found in the collection.
+This uniquely valuable source documenting music and other cultural activities among prisoners remains little known to the scholarly community even today.

 Kulisiewicz, A., 1982.
 Polskie Piesni Obozowe, 1939-1945.